 Ready to learn more about cheese pairing?
 We thought you might be, so we’ve covered everything you need to know about pairing cheese with wine, food, beer, and more.
 Start with our beginner’s guide or just dive into whatever topic suits your fancy.
 Explore a world of cheese pairing at your fingertips.

 Flex your cheese pairing muscles and get creative or try one of our cheese board recipes like this Summertime Cheese Board or this Sweet and Savory Brunch Cheese Board.
 If you want to cook a full meal try our selection of over 300 handcrafted recipes featuring Wisconsin Cheese.
 Share your creation with us on Instagram or Facebook and become part of the largest cheese community in the world!

 Want to make cheese pairing even easier?
 You can plan your cheese board ahead of time and get your favorite Wisconsin Cheeses delivered right to your door with our continuously updated list of cheesemakers and retailers that allow you to order cheese online.
 Award-winning Wisconsin Cheese is just a click away.

 Three of our favorite cheeses to have alongside white wine are gouda, havarti, and aged cheddar.
 Although we generally recommend picking the cheese based on the wine, these three will pair on some level with nearly any variety of white wine out there.

-Does white wine and cheese pair well?
+Do white wine and cheese pair well?

 Pairing well would be an understatement.
 White wine and cheese are the pairing equivalent of soul mates.
-If you’re at the store and having trouble picking a wine, pick a Riesling.
-A Riesling will pair well with almost any cheese—you won’t be disappointed!
+If you’re at the store and having trouble picking a wine, pick a riesling.
+A riesling will pair well with almost any cheese.
+You won’t be disappointed!